VATSALVARSHNEY108/B.O.I.-MARK-2/replit.md

 The AI Desktop Automation Controller is built with Python 3.11 and utilizes a modular architecture, enabling a wide range of desktop automation and AI-powered functionalities.

 ### UI/UX Decisions
-The system offers desktop GUI and CLI interfaces:
+The system offers desktop GUI, web GUI, and CLI interfaces:
 1.  **Original GUI** (`modules/core/gui_app.py`): A comprehensive, feature-rich interface with a tabbed design, live clock, quick-access buttons, and real-time console output.
 2.  **Enhanced Modern GUI** (`modules/core/enhanced_gui.py`): A redesigned interface featuring a dark theme, a dashboard with live statistics, sidebar navigation, 6 major views, a stunning color palette (navy blue backgrounds, purple-blue accents), hover effects, and a professional high-contrast appearance with a terminal-style command prompt bar.
+3.  **Modern Web GUI** (`modules/web/modern_web_gui.py`): NEW!
+A beautiful web-based interface designed for eye comfort with an off-white/cream color scheme and 3D-like blocks.
+Features include:
+    -   **Eye-Comforting Design:** Soft off-white colors (#fafaf5, #f5f5f0, #e8e8dc) that reduce eye strain
+    -   **3D Block Effects:** Cards and panels with realistic shadows and depth for a modern look
+    -   **Real-Time Updates:** WebSocket integration for live command execution and status updates
+    -   **Responsive Layout:** Clean, organized interface with command input, output console, statistics, and command history
+    -   **Quick Actions:** One-click buttons for common tasks
+    -   **Live Clock & Status:** Real-time clock and online status indicator
+    -   **Accessible:** Works perfectly in browser, ideal for cloud/Replit environments
-3.  **CLI Interface** (`launch_cli.py`): Command-line interface for cloud/headless environments (like Replit).
+4.  **CLI Interface** (`launch_cli.py`): Command-line interface for cloud/headless environments (like Replit).
 Runs with xvfb for headless GUI automation.
 Perfect for remote deployment.

-Both desktop GUIs are built with `tkinter` and support VATSAL Mode and Self-Operating Mode.
+Desktop GUIs are built with `tkinter`.
+The Modern Web GUI is built with Flask and Flask-SocketIO.
 All interfaces require `GEMINI_API_KEY` environment variable to be set.

 ### Technical Implementations
 -   **AI Command Processing:** Gemini AI is integrated for natural language processing and converting commands into actions.